chafab/Kubernetes_Micronaut_Keycloack_Sample/doc/readme.md

 `kubectl apply -f 02-postgres-deployment.yaml` : creates the postgresdb that can be used by keycloak. keycloak also support MySQL
 `kubectl apply -f 03-mongo-deployment.yaml` : creates the MongoDB that will be used in our services.
 Note that usually each service should have it's own DB which is not the case here.
 `kubectl apply -f 04-keycloak-deployment.yaml` : creates the keycloak service and can be accessed by forwarding the port and using the login admin password admin
-`kubectl apply -f 05-ingress-deployment.yaml` : creates the ingress component that can be used to access the different services
+`kubectl apply -f 05-nginx-deploy.yaml` : creates the ingress component that can be used to access the different services original file came from https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.0/deploy/static/provider/cloud/deploy.yaml
 `kubectl apply -f 06-ingress-deployment.yaml` : creates the ingress component that can be used to access the different services

 if there are any issues with 6th deployment file apply :